iconshot/untrue/README.md

 - `update`: Every rerender, whether it's caused by the component itself or a parent component.
 - `unmount`: Component is no longer part of the Tree.

+Multiple event listeners can be attached to a single event.
+Specially useful to separate related code.

 ```jsx
 import { Component, Node } from "untrue";